cainhill/render-engine/README.md

 ## 💎 Features

+Why make this and not use an alternative?

 I needed a video compilation script that:
+* ✅ Wraps complicated FFmpeg syntax
+* ✅ Fixes source video inconsistencies before joining
+* ✅ Rotates and resizes videos
+* ✅ Makes videos from one or more source videos

+With these more specific needs:
 * ✅ Runs in a Dockerised Python environment
 * ✅ Runs as non-root user
 * ✅ Triggers by webhook and reports HTTP status
-* ✅ Wraps complicated FFmpeg syntax
-* ✅ Normalises source videos in different formats
-* ✅ Rotates and resizes videos
-* ✅ Produces many-to-many videos
-* ✅ Only renders for new or changed manifest CSVs
+* ✅ Only renders a video if inputs are new or changed

 ## 🧱 Dependencies